Greece Digital Nomad Visa Guide (2024)

 If you have a residence permit, the next step is to obtain a Tax Identification Number (in Greek — AFM).

-Although it is stated that you can get it in the local Internal Revenue Service or Tax Office, we think it is easier to get it if you find a local tax representative who would help you get the AFM.
+Although it is stated that you can get an AFM in the local Internal Revenue Service or Tax Office, it might be easier to get it through a local tax representative.

-When you eventually acquire your AFM, you go to the nearest tax administration office and submit the following documents:
+When you eventually acquire your AFM, you need to go to the nearest tax administration office and submit the following documents:

-Again, we strongly recommend that you get in touch with tax consultants from Greece, who are specialized in the taxation system so that you can pay your taxes easier and get information about possible changes in regulations.
+Again, we strongly recommend getting in touch with tax consultants from Greece, who specialize in the taxation system, so that you can pay your taxes more easily and get information about possible changes in regulations.

 What are the benefits of being a digital nomad in Greece?

-Due to the great quality of life in Greece and the various benefits the country has to offer, a lot of digital nomads opt for moving to Greece from the USA and other parts of the world.
+Due to the great quality of life in Greece and the various benefits the country has to offer, a lot of digital nomads opt to move to Greece from all over the world.

-What are the main things that motivate them to choose Greece instead of other countries that have introduced digital nomad visas?
+What are the main reasons that motivate them to choose Greece instead of other countries that also have digital nomad visas?

 Let’s see below!

-Have you watched a movie called My Big Fat Greek Wedding?
-If not, watch it before you move to Greece.
+Have you watched the movie My Big Fat Greek Wedding?
+If not, we recommend doing so before moving to Greece.

 Although the movie is a bit stereotypical, it nicely describes how close-knit the Greek community is.